mars-protocol/v1-fields-of-mars/contracts/strategy_anc_ust/README.md

-# Field of Mars: Strategy
+# Strategy: ANC-UST LP

-Leveraged yield farming strategy for Mirror and Anchor protocols.
+Leveraged yield farming strategy for Anchor Protocol.
+User deposits ANC, borrows UST from Mars, provide the liquidity to TerraSwap, and stake the LP tokens to Anchor Staking.

+This strategy has been generalized to work also with Mirror Protocol's MIR-UST pair.
+MAsset-UST pairs are not supported in the current version.

 ## Messages